oliveiraJessica/owlBlockDiagram/README.md

 The software was developed based in a MVCish architecture.
 The packets follow the structure:

- - DTO (data to object) - Classes to parse the data contained in the ontology file to java objects controller - There is only one controler to load .owl files
+ - DTO (data to object) - Classes to parse the data contained in the ontology file to java objects controller - There is only one controller to load .owl files
  - io - Classes to save or open program files
- - model - All inside work of the main interface elements
+ - model - Inside work of main interface elements
- - owlblockdiagram - contains the main class, to start the program
+ - owlblockdiagram - Contain the main class, to start the program
- - utils - Contais classes to be used in varius circunstances
+ - utils - Classes to be used in various circunstances
- - view - All classes that deal with th interface
+ - view - All classes that deal with interface

 Also, all the interface was developed using VisualLibrary.
 You can find tutorials and documentation on VisualLibrary in the Netbeans official web page: https://platform.netbeans.org/graph/

-When you do any modification in the code, add yourself to the authors section (Developer: your_name (your_email)).
+When you do any code modification, add yourself to authors section (Developer: your_name (your_email)).

 Authors
 ----------------------------------